top of page

 Chief Science and Welfare Officer

 Becca Miceli has been working with the animals at The Wild Animal Sanctuary for more than 19 years.
 During that timeframe, Becca has served in every capacity imaginable in order to help the animals we rescue.
-Becca has a degree in Non-Profit Management from Metropolitan State University of Denver School of Business and is a Certified Veterinary Technician.
+Becca has a degree in Non-Profit Management from Metropolitan State University of Denver School of Business and is a Registered Veterinary Technician.
 Having cared for and treated over 600 Lions, Tigers, Bears, Wolves and other large carnivores during her time with the Sanctuary, Becca is by far the most experienced large carnivore medical technician in the country.

 As Director of Animal Care, Becca oversees a full time animal care staff of nine, as well as more than 160 volunteers that routinely work with her staff to ensure each and every animal living at the Sanctuary is being given the best possible care and species-specific treatment.
 Becca ensures each animal’s overall accommodations and rehabilitation program has been dialed-in to help them live a long, happy and exceedingly healthy life with us